 dism /online /Disable-Feature /FeatureName:TelnetClient

-Enable Telnet using Windows PowerShell
+Enable Telnet from Windows PowerShell

 Enable-WindowsOptionalFeature -Online -FeatureName TelnetClient